dark-panda/laravel-postgresql-cursors/README.md

   will be committed and the cursor closed.

 * These cursors are currently very simple, and are fetch forward-only.
-  You'll get a single record per iteration with no scrolling.

 * Eager loading is not currently handled, as we'd need to grab those records within the cursor as one big set of JOINs and then sort them out into their